I’m an optimist by nature.

 Our first warning sign concerns tech stocks that some consider “darlings.”
 They’ve been around for decades and seem like safe, solid investments.

 But we shouldn’t let brand recognition trick us into investing in companies whose best days are behind them.
 Just because we’re familiar with a company’s products or logo doesn’t mean they’ve stayed on the bleeding edge of progress.

 To be successful in the tech sector, companies must be innovative.
 Their product strategy and road map are critical.
-And they must improve people’s lives.
+And they must be improving people’s lives.
 At one point, every successful tech company was an innovator.

 But some companies have simply lost the touch.
 They got buried in their past success and fell prey to unnecessary processes and groupthink.

-Some Silicon Valley “old guards” are trying to profit off their reputations from 20 or even 40 years ago… But they’ll be a black hole for investments.
+Some Silicon Valley “old guards” are trying to profit off their reputations from 20 or even 40 years ago… But they will be a black hole for investments.

 These companies may even look like good “value” plays right now.
-But they’re dangerous investments.
+But they are dangerous investments.